daniilkorochansky/reflex-package-tool/README.md

 4. Save the new `.package` and `.database` files to the desired folder, or replace them directly in the `Database` folder within the MX vs ATV Reflex game files.

 **Note:** Open the same archive again if you want to replace another resource in that archive without losing the previous resource.

+# Other Tools
++ [Reflex BXML Editor](https://github.com/daniilkorochansky/reflex-bxml-editor): It allows you to edit `.bxml`, `.database`, `.level` and `savegame.bxml` files and rebuild them.
++ [Reflex Font Package Viewer](https://github.com/daniilkorochansky/reflex-font-package-viewer): A tool for viewing and replacing character resources in the `data.fpack` file for the game MX vs ATV Reflex